Club Quarters Hotel (Houston): Building

 The Texas State Hotel was designed by Joseph Finger, a local architect.
 The footprint of the sixteen-story, steel-framed building was a C-shape facing both Fannin and Rusk streets.
 The hotel was owned by Jesse H. Jones.

 The Texas State Hotel was originally planned for the 1928 Democratic National Convention, but due to construction and finance difficulties, was not completed until 1929 (with the help of Jesse Holman Jones).

 At one point in the 1980s, The University of Texas owned the property and a hotel-management group ran the hotel, but it proved unprofitable and closed.

-The Hotel eventually went up for auction in 1987, at which a subsidiary of Texaco had the winning bid of $1.39 million for the property, which was located across the street of their, at the time headquarters at 1111 Rusk.
+The Hotel eventually went up for auction in 1987, at which a subsidiary of Texaco made the winning bid of $1.39 million for the property, which was located across the street of their, at the time headquarters at 1111 Rusk.
 It was left unused until Fannin & Rusk, LP took over the property for redevelopment.

 The renovation of the Texas State Hotel won the 2006 Good Brick Awards, given by the Greater Houston Preservation Alliance to honor exceptional preservation projects and the people behind them.
 Since it has opened, it has featured a restaurant, Table 7 Bistro, on the bottom floor.